DarkMarmot/machine-book/manuscript/scratchpad_Dan/scratch.md

-cog: single component
+- cog: A single component.
+Every component has its own scope which is the script you are working in.

-chains: array of components
+- chains: array of components

-gears: placeholders that swap out components dynamically
+- gears: placeholders that swap out components dynamically

-aliases: represent paths and APIS's.
+- aliases: represent paths and API's.
 You can concatenate them together the way 'defines' work in the "C" language.
 You can precede any of your aliases with any alias that is the base directory.
-In your deployment process or in your code you can refactor and just change a single spot and since all the filepaths are built by concatenating aliases together, you can change a base directory or move something around and you don't have to change where those files are located in any of your code.
+In your deployment process or in your code you can refactor and just change a single spot and since all the file paths are built by concatenating aliases together, you can change a base directory or move something around and you don't have to change where those files are located in any of your code.

 ```